faceleg/pagesofinterest.net/_posts/2024-06-27-what-is-a-resource.md

 Everything is numbers.
 [Hema Patel](https://www.linkedin.com/in/hema-patel-3271b334) once taught me that if one cannot summarise a problem in numbers, one doesn't understand the problem.

-{% picture jpt-webp "/images/what-is-a-resource-1.webp" --alt {{ What is a Resource }} --picture class="post-inline-image-left" %}
+{% picture post-inline "/images/what-is-a-resource-1.webp" --alt {{ What is a Resource }} --picture class="post-inline-image-left" %}

 This means you, me, and the seats we sit on all live in a spreadsheet somewhere and are summed, divided, costed, and accounted for.
 The word "resource" is simply a linguistic reflection of this fact.